1. Home

 2. On Moodle, go to the section you want to add readings to (e.g. Week 1) and click Add an activity or resource.

-7. Click Save and return to course or Save and display.
+10. Click Save and return to course.

-When students click on the link in Moodle, they will be taken to a page with the reading list or section of the list that you have selected.
-Please note that the ‘Back’ button in their browser will not work from this page – they will need to navigate back to your course in another way.
+Note: When students click on the link in Moodle, they will be taken to a page with the reading list or section of the list that you have selected.
+Please note that the ‘Back’ button in their browser will not work from this page and they will need to navigate back to your course in another way.